VoronDesign/VoronUsers/printer_mods/StvPtrsn/Skirts_320/README.md

 <B>Voron 2.4 Bottom Skirts for a 320mm build frame.</B>

-These bottom skirts have been modified to fit a 320mm build.
+These bottom skirts have been modified to fit a 320mm build (frame footprint of 480mm x 480mm).

 One nice benefit is the extra 20mm provides just enough room to add a keystone jack to the filtered mains plug panel.